August 21 is World QR Code Day: A Tribute to Masahiro Hara

 This small square barcode has made a lasting impact, from the busy metropolis to the quiet rural areas.

-The introduction of advanced QR code generators has democratized this technology, allowing both individuals and businesses to create and use QR codes for a wide range of applications.
+The introduction of advanced QR code generators has democratized this technology, enabling individuals and businesses alike to create and use QR codes across a wide range of applications.

 Whether it's sharing contact details or accessing digital menus, the possibilities are limitless.
 World QR Code Day is the perfect time to honor this remarkable invention.